Zombies

 Actions

 Rotten Grasp.
 Melee Weapon Attack: +4 to hit, reach 5ft., one target.
 Hit 5 (1d6 + 2) bludgeoning damage.
-On a hit, the target must make a DC 12 Strength saving throw or be Grappled (escape DC 12).
+On a hit, the target must make a DC 12 Constitution saving throw.
+On a failure, the target loses 1 hit die and rolls those die and takes that much poison damage.
+If the target is out of hit die, it is diseased with Filth Fever.

 Reactions